Content provided by a guest contributor.

 At the same time, however, the old rule of thumb also applies – ‘a happy employee is a productive employee’ and it can be a good idea to allow allotted time for staff to relax and enjoy these facilities.

 Otherwise the workplace becomes a mundane environment, very much like a boot camp which we try to avoid and keep the working environment as pleasurable and as interesting as possible.
 However this does not mean that sanctions of social networks should be encouraged.

 The networking environment, much like other key areas of information and communication technology, requires constant and consistent attention to achieve balance and maintain efficiency.

-By Paul Luff, country manager, SMC Networks South Africa
+The content in this article was provided by Paul Luff, former country manager, SMC Networks South Africa.